LordDemonos/Quarm.Guide/README.md

 ### Q12
 **A:** Delete the following files from your TAKP folder. `eqtheme.mp3` `combattheme1.mp3` `combattheme2.mp3` `deaththeme.mp3`

+### Q13
+**A:** Originally posted on discord by Hallic|Kelendil: For those interested in reducing or deleting the new event snow sound: The name of the file for the snow/wind loop is wind_lp1.wav located in the snd2.pfs file in your EQ directory.
+You will need a special pfs file viewer to open, extract or delete this file.
+To do so: https://github.com/Shendare/EQZip/releases .
+First open snd2.pfs and you will see a list of several environmental sounds there.
+You can export or delete the wind_lp1.wav OR even use an online .wav volume reducing tool such as: https://mp3cut.net/change-volume to reduce the volume.
+You can then upload the reduced volume wave file back into snd2.pfs (overwrite and replace the loud one) and now you have a much softer sounding ambient wind.
+You can do this for all the sound files btw and even make custom ones.

 ## Suggestions Feedback and Help